 Colleges, School and Institutes

 - South Central Ambulance Service NHS Foundation Trust, Otterbourne, UK.

 - South Central Ambulance Service NHS Foundation Trust, Otterbourne, SO21 2RU, UK; NIHR Southampton Respiratory Biomedical Research Unit, Southampton, SO16 6YD, UK.

 - Royal United Hospital Bath NHS Trust, Royal United Hospital, Avon, Bath, Somerset, UK.

-- Kingston University and St George's, University of London, London, UK.
+- Kingston University and St George's, University of London

 - West Midlands Ambulance Service University NHS Foundation Trust, Brierley Hill, West Midlands, DY5 1LX, UK.